learn-co-curriculum/phase-1-context-lab/README.md

 let hoursWorkedOnDate = function(employee, soughtDate){ /* */ }
 ```

-What if we told JavaScript that instead of the record being parameter (in
+What if we told JavaScript that instead of the record being a _parameter_ (in
-addition to a catchphrase), it could be assumed as a _context_ and thus
+addition to a phrase), it could be assumed as a _context_ and thus accessible
-accessible via `this`.
+via `this`.
+That's what we're doing with the function `introWithContext` as

-That's exactly what we do with `introWithContext`.
-The `introWithContext` has
+invoked with either `call` or `apply`.

-no expected parameters (except for a catchphrase).
-Both `call` and `apply` take
+The `introWithContext` function has expects only a catchphrase.
+Both `call` and
-a `thisArg` argument as their first argument (see their documentation for
+`apply` take a `thisArg` argument as their first argument (see their
-further clarification): that argument becomes the `this` _inside_ the function.
+documentation for further clarification): that argument becomes the `this`
-In the case of `call`, anything after the `thisArg` gets passed to the function
+_inside_ the function.
+In the case of `call`, anything after the `thisArg`
-like arguments inside of a `()`.
-In the case of `apply`, the contents in the
+gets passed to the function like arguments inside of a `()`.
+In the case of
-`Array` get destructured and passed to the function like arguments inside of a
+`apply`, the contents in the `Array` get destructured and passed to the
-`()`.
+function like arguments inside of a `()`.

 > **ES6 ALERT**: Some might wonder: if we have destructuring of `Array`s, why
 > do we need both `call` _and_ `apply` since a destructured `Array`, as